-Klöwer et al.~\cite{kcpp23} analyze how finite-precision arithmetic alters the qualitative behavior of chaotic, dynamical systems and show that SR preserves correct long-term statistics at reduced precision.
+Klöwer et al.~\cite{kcpp23} analyse how finite-precision arithmetic alters the qualitative behaviour of chaotic, dynamical systems and show that SR preserves correct long-term statistics at reduced precision.
 RN creates a finite state space that forces trajectories onto short, periodic orbits.
-SR introduces unbiased, random rounding errors that prevent artificial stabilization and allow trajectories to escape periodic cycles.
+SR introduces unbiased, random rounding errors that prevent artificial stabilisation and allow trajectories to escape periodic cycles.
 Numerical experiments on chaotic simulations show that it is more effective to increase system dimension than precision, and that with SR low-precision simulations remain statistically faithful over long times.
 This work relies on \texttt{StochasticRounding.jl}, which uses \emph{xoroshiro128+} to generate the $16$-, $32$-, or $64$-bit random numbers used for rounding.

-Kimpson et al.~\cite{kpcp23} evaluate SR in long-timescale climate simulations deploying the Simplified Parameterizations PrimitivE Equation DYnamic (SPEEDY) atmospheric model over 100 years using the ``4$\times$CO2'' experiment, where the level of CO$_{2}$ emissions in a pre-industrial run is abruptly quadrupled.
-The authors show that binary16 arithmetic with RN introduces systematic bias and numerical stagnation, while SR reduces mean bias errors in global temperature and precipitation, bringing binary16 results close to binary32 and binary64 baselines.
+Kimpson et al.~\cite{kpcp23} look at 100-year long climate simulations under the Simplified Parameterisations PrimitivE Equation DYnamic (SPEEDY) atmospheric model using the ``4$\times$CO2'' experiment, where the level of CO$_{2}$ emissions in a pre-industrial run is abruptly quadrupled.
+They show that binary16 arithmetic with RN introduces systematic bias and numerical stagnation, while SR reduces mean bias errors in global temperature and precipitation, with results close to binary32 and binary64 baselines.

 Bouali et al.~\cite{beg26} investigated the impact of SR on the numerical solution of ODEs using the explicit midpoint method.
 Considering two epidemiological models, the SIR and SIRS models, they identified three situations in which RN performs poorly in low precision: near the bifurcation threshold, very small initial infected proportion and SIRS settings where oscillatory behaviour appears.
 In contrast, SR preserves these qualitative properties.
 They also proposed a mixed precision approach combined with SR, enabling the use of even lower precision formats for parts of the computation while maintaining the accuracy of the numerical solution.